List of FIFA Club World Cup finals

 The FIFA Club World Cup is an international association football competition organised by the FIFA, the sport's global governing body.
 It is the replacement or continuation of the Intercontinental Cup.
 The championship was first contested as the FIFA Club World Championship in 2000.
 It was not held between 2001 and 2004 due to a combination of factors, most importantly the collapse of FIFA's marketing partner International Sport and Leisure.
 Following a change in format which saw the FIFA Club World Championship absorb the Intercontinental Cup, it was relaunched in 2005 and took its current name the season afterwards.

-The current format of the tournament involves seven teams competing for the title at venues within the host nation over a period of about two weeks; the winners of that year's edition of the Asian AFC Champions League, African CAF Champions League, North American CONCACAF Champions League, South American Copa Libertadores, Oceanian OFC Champions League and European UEFA Champions League, along with the host nation's national champion, participate in a straight knockout tournament.
+The current format of the tournament, in use since the competition was revamped ahead of the 2025 edition, features 32 teams competing for the title at venues within the host nation; 12 teams from Europe, 6 from South America, 4 from Asia, 4 from Africa, 4 from North, Central America and Caribbean, 1 from Oceania, and 1 team from the host nation.
+The teams are drawn into eight groups of four, with each team playing three group stage matches in a round-robin format.
+The top two teams from each group advance to the knockout stage, starting with the round of 16 and culminating with the final.

 Real Madrid holds the record for most victories, winning the competition five times since its inception.
 Teams from Spain have won the tournament the most times, with eight wins produced from that nation.
-The Union of European Football Associations (UEFA) is the most successful confederation of the competition with fifteen titles earned by eight of its clubs.
+The Union of European Football Associations (UEFA) is the most successful confederation of the competition, with sixteen titles earned by nine of its clubs.

-The current champions are Real Madrid, who won their fifth title following a 5–3 win against Al-Hilal in the 2022 final, held at the Prince Moulay Abdellah Stadium in Rabat, Morocco.
+The current champions are Chelsea, who won their second title following a 3–0 win against Paris Saint-Germain in the 2025 final, held at the MetLife Stadium in East Rutherford, New Jersey.